 Serious defense for those accused of driving under the influence

 There are few crimes treated with more gravity – or more disdain – than a DUI conviction.
 But for many people, driving under the influence is the result of a poor decision, not a conscious desire to break the law.
 When you’re facing DUI charges, you want an attorney who understands that making a mistake doesn’t make you a bad person.

 I am Kevin Shepherd, founder of Shepherd and Associates, P.C.
 For the last 26 years, I’ve protected the people of Maryville and throughout East Tennessee when faced with charges of driving under the influence.
-I understand how a DUI conviction can affect all parts of your life for far longer than you might expect, and how frightening it can be to face those charges.
-I strive to create a stress-free environment for you to discuss your side of the story, and create strategies designed to protect you in the face of a DUI conviction.
+We understand how a DUI conviction can affect all parts of your life for far longer than you might expect, and how frightening it can be to face those charges.
+We strive to create a stress-free environment for you to discuss your side of the story, and create strategies designed to protect you in the face of a DUI conviction.

 Understanding the consequences of a DUI

 The type of DUI you face is dependent upon what and whom you were driving.
 The average Maryville driver faces a drunk driving charge if he or she blows a .08 or more during a breath test, whereas a commercial truck driver need only blow a .04.
 If you refuse the breath test – which is within your legal rights – you may be subject to a blood test.
 You will also have your license revoked, and commercial drivers could lose their CDLs permanently.
 A first time offender faces:

 - Jail time.
 Most drivers are sentenced to between 48 hours and 11 months, 29 days.
 However, if your Blood Alcohol Content (BAC) is above a .20, you will go to jail for a minimum of 7 consecutive days.